wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 <br>

-### Configure Your Ads
+## Configure Your Ads
 Admit it.
 We all hate ads.
 They're a necessary evil in the marketing world we live in.

 This doesn't mean that we can't make them work in our favor.

 <br>

-#### For Streamers
+### For streamers

 As a streamer, DISABLE pre-rolls!
 For the love of everything that is still good in this world.
 Please.

 You might prefer to run ads when you have your regular breaks.

-But if you're like me, and your neurodivergent brain forgets to take *any* breaks in 4-hour streams, consider using automated ads.
+But if you're like me, and your neurodivergent brain forgets to take *any* breaks in 4-hour (or longer) streams, consider using automated ads.

 There's nothing wrong with using the ad scheduler.
 As long as your viewers know when they can expect ads.
 Communicate.
 They'll understand.